fabiorezendedias/fabiodias27/README.md

 <h2> Welcome, glad to have you here! </h2>
 <h3> My name is Fábio Dias <img align="center" alt="Fabio-CSharp" height="22" width="22" src="https://github.com/user-attachments/assets/046f13d4-8289-4892-820c-ca56f80d63cb"> </h3>

-• 👩‍💻 I have been a product manager for 3 years. <br>
+• 👩‍💻 I have been a product manager | product owner for 3 years. <br>
 • 🎓 Studying information systems. <br>
-• 💡 Entrepreneur: focusing on digital retail.
+• 💡 Entrepreneur.

 Explore my projects and see how I can help turn your ideas into reality.